nodejs/package-maintenance/docs/drafts/2fa.md

 The major benefit of this approach is team management - anyone with publish access could run `npm publish [tarball URL]` to unstage a release.
 The tarball sha hash could also be pre-pushed by the CI system into the release storage area for integrity verification.

+Another feature that could be built on top of this is using the tarballs directly from build artifacts as input into CITGM for package ecosystems.

 Cons:

 - Requires potentially complex setup.